 FAQs

-Is there a 100% free service like BrowserStack?
-No, there’s no free service with BrowserStack’s scale of devices and browsers.
+No, there's no free service with BrowserStack's full scale of devices and browsers.
 Free options require setup and compromise on coverage.
+However, BrowserStack Percy and Test Management have permanent free tiers.

-Can Playwright replace BrowserStack?
-Playwright provides cross-browser automation locally, but it doesn’t offer real device testing or cloud infrastructure.
+Playwright provides cross-browser automation locally, but it doesn't offer real device testing or cloud infrastructure.

-Does Selenium Grid cost money?
 Selenium Grid is free, but you need servers, browsers, and maintenance which adds hidden costs.

-Is Ngrok a BrowserStack alternative?
 Not directly, but it helps expose local apps for testing, which complements free testing frameworks.

-Should startups rely only on free alternatives?
 It depends on scale.
 For small projects, yes.
 For teams releasing often to production, managed platforms like BrowserStack save time and risk.
+Consider starting with BrowserStack's free tiers for Percy and Test Management.